swcarpentry/r-novice-gapminder/08-plot-ggplot2.md

  * Layers: Different basic components can be logically separated into layers which can be overlaid on top of each other.

-In the example, we told `ggplot` to use the gapminder dataset.
+In the example, we told `ggplot` to use the owls dataset.
 As second argument we gave it the `aes` function, which stands for *aesthetics*.
 The `aes` function specifies how your data are represented visually: which variables to plot on each axis, as well as the color, size, shape, and transparency, which we'll change